17sachin373/chatapplication/README.md

 1. Server Setup:
    - if you aleready have the jdk and javafx installed in you system then will work easily
    - just open the cmd on your server and run the statement " java ChatServer" and you will get that your response like "Chat sever started..."
+   - And you progam will run sucessfully

+## Common Issues and Solutions

+Port Already in Use:

+Solution: Change the port number in ChatServer.java Default port: 12345

+[Other common issues and their solutions]

+Author
+Sachin Vishwakarma